 Generating New Leads

 This opportunity is particularly alive and thriving at trade shows you actually attend.
-You're personally present ... and so are innumerable others who have an interest or need in your service or product.
+You're personally present...and so are innumerable others who have an interest or need in your service or product.
 Use the event to talk shop.
 Showcase yourself or your product without going overboard.
-You've already got a good thing going, you're a sponsor and that affords you a certain level of respect.
-You don't have to clap yourself on the back.
-Just be knowledgeable and helpful so attendees remember you when they need what you have to offer.
+You've already got a good thing going; you're a sponsor, which affords you a certain level of respect.
+You don't have to pat yourself on the back.
+Just be knowledgeable and helpful so that attendees remember you when they need what you have to offer.

 Enhancing Business, Consumer, and VIP Relations

-Sponsorships that offer hospitality opportunities are always very attractive to companies.
-Perks can include special exclusive networking settings, such as VIP receptions or golf tournaments.
-These are opportunities to meet key customers and solidify business relationships.
+Sponsorships that offer hospitality opportunities are always attractive to companies.
+Perks can include special exclusive networking settings, such as VIP receptions or golf tournaments, which provide opportunities to meet key customers and solidify business relationships.